 Q. What are my options for personal loan with minimum monthly salary AED 6000?

-A. There are a number of options for you, as many banks sanction personal loans with a minimum salary of AED 5000.
+A. There are a number of options for you, as many banks sanction personal loans in Dubai with a minimum salary of AED 5000.
 Some top options are ADCB personal loan, RAKBANK personal loan and Dubai Islamic Bank personal loan.